The Lord’s Supper in Synoptic Gospels + Church Traditions

 Basics about the Lord’s Supper

 (1)..
-Roman Catholics call the miraculous transformation transubstantiation because the substance below the appearance is somehow, mysteriously, transformed.
+In celebrating the mass, Roman Catholics call the miraculous transformation transubstantiation because the substance below the appearance is somehow, mysteriously, transformed.
 (Note the word “substance” in transubstantiation.)
 The appearance does not change, but the substance does.
 So the bread and wine are sacraments.
-Don’t ask me what the substance is, but the idea surely comes in from Aristotle and then through Thomas Aquinas, who incorporated the genius Aristotle’s views into Catholic theology.
+Don’t ask me what the substance is, but the idea surely comes in from super-genius Aristotle and then through Thomas Aquinas, who incorporated Aristotle’s views into Catholic theology.
 The bread and wine really are the glorified body and blood of Christ, but under the accidents (appearances).

 So it works out like this, boiled down without complications (the arrow meaning “leads to,” “brings about” or “effectuates”):